aidnzz/aidnzz.github.io/_posts/2022-03-12-picoctf-guessing-game-2-writeup.markdown

     PIE:      No PIE (0x8048000)
 ```

-As you can see, the binary is hardened with [RELRO](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) preventing us from leveraging the format string vulnerability to overwrite the Global Offset Table ([GOT](https://en.wikipedia.org/wiki/Global_Offset_Table)).
+As you can see, the binary is hardened with [RELRO](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro), preventing us from leveraging the format string vulnerability to overwrite the Global Offset Table ([GOT](https://en.wikipedia.org/wiki/Global_Offset_Table)).
 [DEP](https://en.wikipedia.org/wiki/Executable_space_protection), meaning that we cannot use the buffer overflow vulnerability to jump to the stack.
 Even if the stack was executable we would still be unable to achieve code execution due to the presence of a [stack canary](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Random_canaries).

-To successfully exploit this binary, we need to leverage the format string vulnerability to leak the stack cookie and use it in the buffer-overflow vulnerability to allow code execution via a ROP chain.
+To successfully exploit this binary, we need to leverage the format string vulnerability to leak the stack cookie and use it in the buffer-overflow vulnerability to allow for code execution via a ROP chain.
 First things first, we need to *guess* the *random* number.

 # Bruteforcing the random number {#brute-forcing}